Harold Ramis: Film career

 Ramis left SCTV to pursue a film career and wrote a script with National Lampoon magazine's Douglas Kenney, which eventually became National Lampoon's Animal House.
 They were later joined by a third collaborator, Chris Miller.
 The 1978 film followed the struggle between a rowdy college fraternity house and the college dean.
 The film's humor was raunchy for its time.
 Animal House "broke all box-office records for comedies" and earned $141 million.

 He also had a voice part as Zeke in the "So Beautiful & So Dangerous" segment of Heavy Metal in 1981.

 Ramis next co-wrote the comedy Meatballs, starring Bill Murray.
 The movie was a commercial success and became the first of six film collaborations between Murray and Ramis.
 His third film and his directorial debut was Caddyshack, which he wrote with Kenney and Brian Doyle-Murray.
 It starred Chevy Chase, Rodney Dangerfield, Ted Knight, and Bill Murray.
 Like Ramis's previous two films, Caddyshack was a commercial success.

 In 1982, Ramis was attached to direct the film adaptation of the Pulitzer Prize-winning book A Confederacy of Dunces by John Kennedy Toole.
-The film was to star John Belushi and Richard Pryor, but the project was aborted.
+The film was to star John Belushi and Richard Pryor, but the project was abandoned.
 In 1984, Ramis collaborated with Dan Aykroyd on the screenplay for Ghostbusters, which became one of the biggest comedy hits of all time, in which he also starred as Dr. Egon Spengler.
 He reprised the role for the 1989 sequel, Ghostbusters II (which he also co-wrote with Aykroyd).
-His later film Groundhog Day has been called his "masterpiece."
+His later film Groundhog Day has been called his "masterpiece".

 His films have been noted for attacking "the smugness of institutional life…with an impish good [will] that is unmistakably American."
 They are also noted for "Ramis's signature tongue-in-cheek pep talks."
 Sloppiness and improv were also important aspects of his work.
-Ramis frequently depicted the qualities of "anger, curiosity, laziness, and woolly idealism" in "a hyper-articulate voice."
+Ramis frequently depicted the qualities of "anger, curiosity, laziness, and woolly idealism" in "a hyper-articulate voice".